unirobot/NodeRedIoTHub/README.md

 ```
 {
   "deviceId": "testenode1",
+  "hostname": "sample.azure-devices.net",
   "key": "cw3nniq77BbjpOCDLqb7xEFTU509HeR6Ki1NwR20jj0=",
   "protocol": "amqp",
   "data": "{tem: 25, wind: 20}"
 }
 ```
 - deviceId is your device's unique id.
+- hostname is your azure hostname.
 - key is your device's primary or secondary key.
 - protocol options are: amqp, amqpws, mqtt or http.
 - data can either be a plain string or string wrapped JSON.